cafe-megabyte/Uhr/README.md

 # Uhr
-A Mac version of the famous SBB Clock
+A Mac version of the famous SBB Clock.

 Coded by Cursor.

 "My" first Mac App ever.